Place on the Path to Community Employment

 Place 4 – I don’t think I want to work, but I may not know enough about it.

-The map below shows you the breakdown of those 7,110 people per county.
+The map below shows you the breakdown of those 22,936 people per county that have an identified PPCE.

 If you hover over a specific county, you will see where people are on their Path to Community Employment.